-Former Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His
+Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus

 Former Colorado Gov. John Hickenlooper dropped his bid for president Thursday.